SaschaWillems/Vulkan/BUILD.md

 Use the provided CMakeLists.txt with [CMake](https://cmake.org) to generate a build configuration for your favorite IDE or compiler.

-Note that you need [assimp](https://github.com/assimp/assimp) in order to compile the examples for Linux.
-Either compile and install from the repository, or install libassimp-dev.
-The examples require at least version 3.2.

 ##### [Window system integration](https://www.khronos.org/registry/vulkan/specs/1.0-wsi_extensions/html/vkspec.html#wsi)
 - **XCB**: Default WSI (if no cmake option is specified)
 - **Wayland**: Use cmake option ```USE_WAYLAND_WSI``` (```-DUSE_WAYLAND_WSI=ON```)